 Luther Memorial Lutheran Church partners with a number of ministries and organizations which use our facilities regularly.
 Our church is used by some group of the church or community nearly every day, and all are welcome!
 Contact us if you are interested in meeting at Luther Memorial.

 Sisters in Sobriety (part of the Virginia Area of Alcoholics Anonymous), meets weekly on Mondays at 6:30 pm at Luther Memorial Lutheran Church.

 Sisters in Sobriety currently meets outside in the Luther Memorial Picnic Pavilion on Mondays and Thursdays at 6:30 pm.
 We practice safe social distancing including the wearing of masks.

 Both the Cub Scouts and the Boy Scouts meet regularly at Luther Memorial.
-At this time, the Scouts continue to meet online and by Zoom.
-For more information about Boy Scout Troop 704, contact the Scoutmaster via e-mail at email@example.com.
+Scouts are currently meeting at 6:30 pm on Monday in the picnic shelter.
+For more information about Boy Scout Troop 704, contact the Scoutmaster via e-mail at firstname.lastname@example.org.